jasonad123/mobdb/README.md

 **Not Affiliated with MobilityData**: This package is an independent, community-developed project and is not officially affiliated with, endorsed by, or supported by MobilityData or the Mobility Database project.
 It is a third-party API wrapper created to facilitate R users' access to the Mobility Database.

-**Work in Progress**: This package is under active development (v0.1.0).
+**Work in Progress**: This package is under active development.
 While all functions have been tested against the live API and the package passes R CMD check, the API structure may change, and some features are still being refined.
 Use in production environments at your own discretion.

 **Generative AI Assistance**: This code and documentation were developed with assistance from generative AI tools, including Claude and Claude Code.
 While all outputs have been reviewed and tested, users should validate results independently before use in production environments.